nv-tlabs/GEN3C/gui/README.md

 ## Starting the GEN3C GUI on your local machine

+**Pre-requisites**: the GUI was written with CUDA, and therefore requires an NVIDIA GPU as well as the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) (version 11 or above).

 On your local machine, clone this repository *including submodules* (`--recursive`) and enter the `gui` subdirectory:

 ```bash